loettz/MarsRover/README.txt

 (A textfile with the test input is available in the test folder.)
 The output will be displayed in the console.

+Input: "The first line of input is the upper-right coordinates of the plateau, the lower-left coordinates are assumed to be 0,0.
+The rest of the input is information pertaining to the rovers that have been deployed.
+Each rover has two lines of input.
+The first line gives the rover's position, and the second line is a series of instructions telling the rover how to explore the plateau.
+The position is made up of two integers and a letter separated by spaces, corresponding to the x and y co-ordinates and the rover's orientation."

 EXPLANATION:

 For the Mars Rover Scenario there is a Plateau class and a MarsRover class.